metta-systems/libsss/doc/spec.md

 ### 5.3 Initiating sub-streams

+Sub streams are started by posting STREAM frame with INIT flag set.
+Parent LSID field indicates the parent stream to spawn from.

 **@todo**

 ### 5.4 Attaching a stream to channel

+Streams are attached by posting STREAM frame with INIT and USID flags set.
+USID specifies a unique identifier already known to peer to indicate that this stream is resuming on a new channel.

 **@todo**

 ### 5.5 Detaching a stream from channel

+Stream is detached from channel by sending a DETACH frame.

 **@todo**